cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 Consider a journal like [*The Serials Librarian*][serials_librarian].
 It is published by *Taylor &amp; Francis Online* / *Routledge*, and according to [Ulrich's Periodical Directory][ulrichs_uky], this journal is indexed in dozens of paywalled databases.
-It's also indexed in open web bibliographic search engines and services: *Google Scholar*, *Google Search*, [*OpenAlex*][open_alex], [*SemanticScholar*][semantic_scholar], and more.
+It's also indexed in open bibliographic search engines and services like *Google Scholar*, *Google Search*, [*OpenAlex*][open_alex], [*SemanticScholar*][semantic_scholar], and more.
 This means that articles from that journal can show up based on a query on any of the above platforms.
 This is true even if none of these search or discovery platforms provide full text access to the article.
-All these **access points** are good for the user, but they present technological problems already described.
+All these **access points** are good for the user, but since the do not provide full text access, they present technological problems already described.

+> Note: these databases and other scholarly search engines can link to full text if the sources they link to are available as [Open Access (OA)][oa_wiki].
+> There are several types of OA models.
+> From a user's perspective, Gold and Platinum OA articles are freely available on the publisher's (e.g., journal's) website.
+> The Green OA model is based on self-archiving, usually via an institutional repository (e.g., [UKnowledge][uknowledge]) or a subject repository or preprint server (e.g., [arXiv] or [bioRxiv][bioRxiv]).
+> Self-archived papers may themselves be of different types.
+> Some journals allow authors to self-archive their papers after they have been peer-reviewed (post-print).
+> Other journals only allow authors to self-archive their papers before they have been peer-reviewed (pre-print).
+> And yet other journals allow self-archiving after embargoes (e.g., twelve months).
+> See the [Jisc Policy Finder][jisc_oa] to search for the archiving or OA policy of a specific journal.

 ## Link Resolvers

 Link resolvers are software products, ideally using the OpenURL standard, that solve these linking problems.
-We see link resolvers in action when databases display buttons or links such as **View Now @**.
+We see link resolvers in action when databases display buttons or links such as **View Now @** (See Figure 2).
-When we click a button like that in a database, such as in *EBSCOhost's LISTA* (Library, Information Science and Technology Abstracts) database, the database sends information about the source (the context) we found to the library's link resolver.
+When we click such buttons in a database, such as in *EBSCOhost's LISTA* (Library, Information Science and Technology Abstracts), the database sends information about the source (the context) we found to the library's link resolver.
 The link resolver then uses information (from the knowledge base) about the library's collections and services to determine whether and where the source is available.